-6.4.4 Seasonal Timing
+6.5.4 Seasonal Timing

 Mosquitoes display seasonal abundance and activity patterns that vary among species and regions.
 Most of these patterns exhibit some general level of consistency.
 For example, at many NEON sites, mosquitoes are absent during part of each year where winter months are associated with unfavorable climatic conditions and mosquitoes re-emerge in early/mid spring.
-At seasonal sites "field season" mosquito sampling is unnecessary during the winter and will be suspended until mosquitoes become active in the spring.
-This strategy requires that sampling be stopped and restarted in parallel with seasonal mosquito activity patterns at a site, an endeavor complicated by the fact that the precise timing of these seasonal events can vary considerably among years.
-While logistically attractive, an approach that uses a fixed calendar date to determine when to stop and restart "field season" sampling each year is unacceptable because it will frequently result in the start/end of sampling being mistimed because of interannual phenological variation.
+At seasonal sites, mosquito sampling is unnecessary during the winter and will be suspended until mosquitoes become active in the spring.
+This strategy requires that sampling be initiated and maintained in concert with seasonal mosquito activity patterns at a site, such that the phenology of mosquito species is adequately captured.
+This is especially important in the context of the mosquito pathogen program, as disease transmission patterns are likely to be impacted by climate change-mediated alterations in mosquito distribution and phenology.
+Determining appropriate staffing models to ensure that mosquito phenology is captured is complicated by the fact that the precise timing of these seasonal events can vary considerably among years.
+While logistically attractive, an approach that uses a fixed calendar date to determine when to stop and restart sampling each year is unacceptable because it will frequently result in the start/end of sampling being mistimed because of interannual phenological variation.
 As an alternative, NEON will employ an "off-season" sampling plan distinct from those employed during field season sampling in order to track mosquito activity (Figure 4).